 To some extent, this can be ameliorated by careful attention to the particular macromolecular or cellular referents that particular model constructs represent.
-The ``mitotic mode" construct present in all SSMs is a particularly ambiguous and problematic one in this regard. ``Mitotic mode" is not, itself, a property of a mitotic event, but is rather a retrospective classification of the event after an experimenter observes whether progeny resulting from the event continue to proliferate.
-Its original appearance in SSMs was simply to allow calculation of clonal population sizes; it was never intended to represent a particular type of process or ``decision" made by cells at the time of mitosis to continue proliferating or not.
+The “mitotic mode” construct present in all SSMs is a particularly ambiguous and problematic one in this regard.
+Mitotic mode is not, itself, a property of a mitotic event, but is rather a retrospective classification of the event after an experimenter observes whether or not progeny resulting from the event continue to proliferate.
+Its original appearance in SSMs was simply to allow calculation of clonal population sizes\cite{REF?}; it was never intended to represent a particular type of process or “decision” made by cells at the time of mitosis to continue proliferating or not.
 Any number of pre- or post-mitotic signals and processes may result in a particular mitosis being classified as PP, PD, or DD, without anything about the event itself determining this.
 The use of such a retrospective classification, rather than the identification of some physical property of the mitotic event (such as the asymmetric inheritance of fate determinants), is straightforwardly a concession that the actual macromolecular determinants of cellular fate are outside the scope of the model.

 The SPMME represents an attempt to connect this abstract, retrospective model construct to observations of noisy gene transcription\cite{Raj2008}.
 Motivated by the observation that momentary mRNA transcript expression in RPCs is highly variable from cell-to-cell\cite{Trimarchi2008}, the suggestion is that this transcriptional variability may be responsible for the observed variability in RPC lineage outcomes.
-Since the extent of transcription noise may be ``tuned" to a degree by e.g. promoter sequences\cite{Raser2004}, this is a legitimate target for Darwinian evolution.
+Since the extent of transcription noise may be “tuned” to a degree by, for example, promoter sequences\cite{Raser2004}, this is a legitimate target for Darwinian evolution.
 There are two significant problems with identifying the SPMME's stochastic mitotic mode with this type of process.
 The first we have demonstrated by constructing an alternative model with deterministic mitotic mode but variable phase lengths: the source of variability may be located elsewhere without compromising the explanatory power of the model.
 It is therefore impossible to determine what sort of process might give rise to variability in RPC lineage outcomes by using SSMs.
-The second, more fundamental problem is that a causal explanation of the presence of the signal, for which noise is a property, is elided entirely in favour of emphasis on ``stochasticity".
+The second, more fundamental problem is that a causal explanation of the presence of the signal, for which noise is a property, is elided entirely in favour of emphasis on stochasticity.
 This is most apparent in the Boije SSM.
 In this model, Atoh7 and Ptf1a TFs are available to provide their noisy signal in the 4th and 5th lineage generations, and at no other time.
 We do not dispute that a noisy signal may contribute to variability in that signals' effects; rather, we suggest that it is the temporal structure of such a signal (assuming this structure can be empirically demonstrated, rather than assumed) that calls for causal explanation.
-The SPMME reports explicitly disclaim the necessity for ``causative hypotheses" in the case that a stochastic model provides a good fit to observations.
-As Jaynes remarked in his classic text on probability theory, ``[stochasticity] is always presented in verbiage that implies one is describing an objectively true property of a real physical process.
+The SPMME reports explicitly disclaim the necessity for “causative hypotheses" in the case that a stochastic model provides a good fit to observations.
+As Jaynes remarked in his classic text on probability theory, “[stochasticity] is always presented in verbiage that implies one is describing an objectively true property of a real physical process.
 To one who believes such a thing literally, there could be no motivation to investigate the causes more deeply ... and so the real processes at work might never be discovered."\cite{Jaynes2003}